 • Don’t use tags like “final draft” or “version 2, 3, etc.” Take advantage of your web-based storage and its ability to save files on top of each other, along with the documents’ revision histories.

 • Avoid over-organizing your files and folders.
-Choose a method for organizing—group by subject, by file type, or by date.
-Think “foot wide and a mile deep” instead of “a mile wide and inch deep.”
+Choose a method for organizing — group by subject, file type, or date.
+Think “foot wide and a mile deep” instead of “a mile wide and an inch deep.”

 • Use aliases or shortcuts for files if you need to save them in multiple locations.
 Google Drive, for example, allows you to create a path to a document and put it in another folder (Shift+Z and add the file to another folder).
 That way, if you make a change to the original, it updates in both locations; you don’t need to copy and save again.